VALIS-software/valis-hpgv/README.md

 ### Build and Test

 Finally we run [parcel](https://parceljs.org) on `index.html` to compile the project.
-Since parcel was installed locally, we can use [`npx`](https://blog.npmjs.org/post/162869356040/introducing-npx-an-npm-package-runner) to execute it`.
+Since parcel was installed locally, we can use [`npx`](https://blog.npmjs.org/post/162869356040/introducing-npx-an-npm-package-runner) to execute it.
 In your shell, execute the following:

 ```bash
 npx parcel index.html